Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Uniformly-Damped Binomial Filter (Transfer-Function)

 where, $t=n-i$, $j=t-r$, $k=t+r$ and $\alpha _t=\alpha _{n-t}$.

-Also, the minimum attenuation at a given frequency, and the bandwidth given a minimum attenuation can be obtained respectively by: (\ref{minattf}), and reducing (\ref{bwf}) to a quadratic equation.
+Also, for any order $n$, the minimum attenuation at a given frequency is given by (\ref{minattf}), and the bandwidth given a minimum attenuation can be obtained by solving the polynomial equation (\ref{bwf}).
 From inspection of the slope of the magnitude (in dB) plot in Fig.~\ref{figmagdb}, as $\omega >> \omega_n$, it is clear that high-frequency roll-off is $-20\,n$ dB/decade.

+The minimum attenuation at the normalized cut-off frequency for increasing orders of the binomial filters under consideration in this work are illustratively compared in Fig.~\ref{figattplot}.
+It can be observed that of the three while the \gls{bwf} has a constant and maximum $A_\mathrm{dB}$ (-3dB or 0.7071), the \gls{udbmf5} gives the median $A_\mathrm{dB}$ and approaches that of the \gls{bmf0} having the smallest $A_\mathrm{dB}$ at the cut-off frequency, as $n$ increases in value.

-The UDBMF becomes a digital infinite impulse response filter by $s\to z$ bilinear transformation.
-Also, the denominator polynomial can be directly applied as a digital finite impulse response filter (moving average filter) by directly replacing $s=z$ and $\omega_n=1$ as shown in (\ref{zfir}).
+The \gls{udbmf5} becomes a digital infinite impulse response (IIR) filter by $s\to z$ bilinear transformation.
+Also, the denominator polynomial can be directly applied as a digital finite impulse response (FIR) filter (sliding window filter) by directly replacing $s=z$ and $\omega_n=1$ as shown in (\ref{zfir}), having $N=n+1$ coefficients or components.